 share

-In the context of ever-increasing competition in almost all areas of digital business, the speed and continuity of service delivery are becoming a key factor influencing the customer’s сhoice in favor of a particular solution.
+In the context of ever-increasing competition in almost all areas of digital business, the speed and continuity of business-oriented service delivery are becoming a key factor influencing the customer's choice in favor of a particular solution.
 The widespread adoption of the DevOps philosophy to ensure continuity of delivery and updates without sacrificing quality is also a result of current market trends.
-In such a situation, there can be no trifles, and therefore the question of the code & app architecture was called into a debate.
-The result was a gradual shift away from the time-tested monolithic architecture in favor of a more agile microservices approach.
+In such a situation, there can be no trifles; therefore, the code & app architecture question was called into a debate.
+The result was a gradual shift away from the time-tested monolithic architecture in favor of a more agile microservices architecture approach.

 Monolithic vs Microservices comparison